red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

-# How to scale down Red Hat OpenShift Container Storage 4.X internal cluster
+# How to downsize Red Hat OpenShift Container Storage 4.X internal cluster
 This document is to supplement the OpenShift Container Storage (OCS) documentation for versions 4.4 or higher and provide instructions for downsizing a previously deployed internal mode cluster.
 It is not clear at this point when this procedure will be officially documented nor when it will be automated via the `rook-ceph` operator.

 This document currently details the step for a dynamically provisioned OCS cluster through the `gp2` (AWS) or `thin` (VMWare) storage class regardless of the OSD device size.